xrdocs/8000/_blogs/cisco-8608-architecture.md

 As shown in Figure 3, user needs to insert the followings:
 - Modular Port Adapter(MPA) sits vertically in the front of the chassis
 - Route Processor(RP) sits vertically in the front of the chassis
 - Switch Card(SC) sits horizontally behind the Fan Trays.
-Cisco 8608 chassis has two Fan Trays with four Fan Modules on each Fan Tray
+Cisco 8608 router has two Fan Trays with four Fan Modules on each Fan Tray

 ![figure4.png]({{site.baseurl}}/images/figure4.png){: .full}
 Figure 4.
 Back view of Cisco 8608 chassis with 8 FMs and 4 PMs